fish-shell/fish-shell/sphinx_doc_src/cmds/source.rst

 Caveats
 -------

-In fish versions prior to 2.3.0 the ``$argv`` variable would have a single element (the name of the sourced file) if no arguments are present.
-Otherwise it would contain arguments without the name of the sourced file.
+In fish versions prior to 2.3.0, the ``$argv`` variable would have a single element (the name of the sourced file) if no arguments are present.
+Otherwise, it would contain arguments without the name of the sourced file.
 That behavior was very confusing and unlike other shells such as bash and zsh.